Liodeus/swaggerHole/README.md

 ## Introduction

 This tool is made to automate the process of retrieving secrets in the public APIs on [swaggerHub](https://app.swaggerhub.com/search).
+This tool is multithreaded and pipe mode is available :)

 ## Requirements